Tinnitus on the rise

 Consider the symptoms

 Do symptoms correlate with the severity of collision?
 Is the grading applied justified by the description given?
-Tinnitus can be classified as slight, moderate or severe.
-This affects the value of the claim.
+Tinnitus can be classified as slight, moderate or severe and will affect the value of any award if injury is proven.
 It is inconceivable that someone with a severe degree of tinnitus would not have mentioned this and refrained from seeking medical assistance.
-Also, consider whether the symptoms are bilateral or unilateral and in keeping with the point of impact.
+Also consider whether the symptoms are bilateral or unilateral and in keeping with the point of impact.

 Consider CPR 35 questions

 Use questions to medical experts to cross reference subjective accounting/medical history and severity.

 If in doubt, obtain your own ENT report.